Characterising memory in quantum channel discrimination via constrained separability problems: Abstract

 \section{Abstract}

 Quantum memories are a crucial precondition in many protocols for processing quantum information.
 A fundamental problem that illustrates this statement is given by the task of channel discrimination, in which an unknown channel drawn from a known random ensemble should be determined by applying it for a single time.
 In this paper, we characterise the quality of channel discrimination protocols when the quantum memory, quantified by the auxiliary dimension, is limited.
 This is achieved by formulating the problem in terms of separable quantum states with additional affine constraints that all of their factors in each separable decomposition obey.
-We discuss the computation of upper and lower bounds to the solutions of such problems which allow for new insights into the role of memory in channel discrimination.
-In addition to the single-copy scenario, this methodological insight allows to systematically characterise quantum and classical memories in adaptive channel discrimination protocols.
-Especially, our methods enabled us to identify channel discrimination scenarios where classical or quantum memory is required, and to identify the hierarchical and non-hierarchical relationships within adaptive channel discrimination protocols.
+Practically, the formulation allows us to introduce computational methods that provide a sequence of rigorous upper and lower bounds on the performance of channel discrimination tasks with restricted memory resources.
+The practical aspect of our methods is illustrated in single-copy scenarios, and the flexibility of our approach allows us to systematically characterise quantum and classical memories in scenarios with multiple copies, which may involve adaptive or non-adaptive protocols.
+In concrete terms, our methods enable the identification of channel discrimination scenarios where classical or quantum memory is required, and to formally understand the role of quantum information transfer in adaptive channel discrimination protocols.

 {

 }